Weather of 2010: May 1–7: Asia

 One of the hottest seasons on record was recorded in India through May, prior to the monsoon season.
 At least 250 people died from the country's heat wave.
 A major dust storm hit New Delhi, India on May 6, 2010.

 May 1–7: Europe

 Heavy rain fell in western Azerbaijan on May 1.
 By May 2, a rain-induced landslide in Alunitdag village in Dashkasan District (western Azerbaijan) covered the yards of two smallholdings.
-Between May 2 and 3, two people were killed when their home collapsed in the village of Duzenli in Salyan District.
-It happened at about 7:45 local time.
-On May 5, further rain and flooding happened in most of the country's east.
+May 5, further rain and flooding happened in most of the country's east.

 Heavy rainfall in parts of Poland raised the prospect of flooding in the town of Slubice.

 May 10 – July 14

 The 2010 South China floods began in early May 2010.
 392 people died and a further 232 people were reported missing as of June 30, 2010; this included 57 people in a landslide in Guizhou.
 53 of the deaths occurred from the flooding and landslides between May 31 and June 3, and 266 deaths occurred between June 13 and 29.
 424 people were killed by the end of June, including 42 from the Guizhou landslide; 118 more were killed and 47 left missing in the start of July, bringing the death toll to 542.
 More than 72.97 million people in 22 provinces, municipalities and regions, including the southern and central provinces of Zhejiang, Fujian, Jiangxi, Hubei, Hunan, Guangdong, Guangxi, Chongqing Municipality, Sichuan and Guizhou were affected, while at least 4.66 million people were evacuated because of the risk of flooding and landslides in the latter half of June.